PricelessToolkit/ESPClicker/README.md

 <img src="https://raw.githubusercontent.com/PricelessToolkit/ESPClicker/main/img/adopt.jpg" width="684" height="177" />

-WITHOUT THIS IT WILL BE IMPOSSIBLE TO DO OTA UPDATE, BECAUSE ESPhome WILL TRY TO RESOLVE  ADDRESS ON "espclicker.local" OR YOU CAN UPLOAD THE FIRMWARE VIA USB OR VIA CAPTIV PORTAL
+WITHOUT THIS IT WILL BE IMPOSSIBLE TO DO OTA UPDATE, BECAUSE ESPhome WILL TRY TO RESOLVE  ADDRESS ON "espclicker.local".

 ### UPLOAD VIA WIFI Captive Portal